juanstm200/A.R.G.G.Y/README.md

                        argument and looks in the PATH if the input command exists in the directory.
 - **exec_com_args** : This file has the function of creating the child process and executing the input argument.
-## Requirements 🛠️
-- Ubuntu 14.04 LTS
-- Functions and files will be compiled with gcc 4.8.4 with flags

 ## Syscall
 | Syscall | Description |